-It seems our whole office has had the year abroad post education.
+It seems everyone in our office has had their year abroad post education.
 There are not many things more romantic than a one-way ticket and when Phil landed in Hawaii he soon realised why.
 Struck by the beauty and awe of the island, he set up camp for more months than originally planned.
 It was purely a restlessness to see Japan that finally pulled him away from paradise.

-Onto Kobe where he learned of the war, the industrial industry, the beauty of Mount Fuji at dawn and the running shoe brand, Tiger.
+Onto Kobe where he learned of the war, industrialism, the beauty of Mount Fuji at dawn and the running shoe brand, Tiger.
 The ingredients started to collect before him.

 At this point Phil what he believed he needed to begin work on his own shoe brand.

 “And yet.
 I was still aflame with curiosity about the world.
 I still wanted to see, to explore.” – Phil Knight, Shoe Dog.